-Ebro Foods, S.A., as the parent of the Spanish tax group, had and has appealed its tax returns for 2016 to 2020 (both inclusive), alleging the unconstitutionality of Royal Decree-Law 3/2016, although the amounts involved in those years are not material with respect to the financial statements of the Company as a whole, so that it has not recognized any impact in the financial statements for 2023.
+Ebro Foods, S.A., as the parent of the Spanish Tax Group, had and has appealed its tax returns for 2016 to 2020 (both inclusive), alleging the unconstitutionality of Royal Decree-Law 3/2016, although the amounts involved in those years are not material with respect to the financial statements of the Company as a whole, so that it did not recognize any impact in the financial statements for 2023 or 2024.
+There were no significant developments or notifications with respect to these appeals in 2024.

-16. GUARANTEES EXTENDED
+16. Guarantees extended